-SAFE in Hunterdon participates in a growing public health movement to end sexual, domestic and teen dating violence by preventing the initial perpetration or victimization.
-At SAFE in Hunterdon we recognize power-based violence as a preventable community problem and that its existence within our society should no longer be tolerated.
+SAFE in Hunterdon takes the public health approach to end sexual assault, domestic abuse and teen dating violence by preventing the initial perpetration or victimization to take place.
+At SAFE in Hunterdon we recognize power-based violence as a preventable community issue and that its existence within our society can no longer be tolerated.

-SAFE in Hunterdon engages with Hunterdon County in primary prevention through a series of approaches that purposefully and thoughtfully include community action and partnerships.
-Through these we have the potential to influence policy, enhance education, increase awareness and provide resources around the promotion of healthy relationships, bystander skills, media literacy and equality.
+SAFE in Hunterdon joins with Hunterdon County in Primary Prevention through a series of approaches that thoughtfully include community action and partnerships.
+Through these we have the potential to influence policy, enhance education, increase awareness, reduce risk and provide resources necessary to promote community health, safety and well-being.
+Together we implement programming in areas such as healthy relationships, bystander skills, and media literacy.

-- Partners Promoting Healthy Relationships in Hunterdon County Coalition- This community coalition is dedicated to promoting healthy relationships by addressing power-based violence which includes bullying, dating, domestic and sexual violence.
+Coalition to Promote Healthy Relationships - This community coalition is dedicated to promoting healthy relationships by addressing power-based violence which includes bullying, dating violence, domestic abuse and sexual violence.
 It is a coalition priority that the community have a stake in the promotion of healthy relationships and that this county is a place of wellness and health for everyone.
 Any community member is welcome to join.

-- Youth Advisory Council- This council is a sustainable and student-run initiative whose main goal is to advise the Partners Promoting Healthy Relationships in Hunterdon County Coalition around youth issues.
-Secondly, students participating in this initiative will collaborate with their high school communities to create positive social change and prevent power-based violence such as teen dating violence, sexual violence and bullying.
-Any high-school aged student is welcome to join.
+Youth Advocates-Young adults, ages 15 – 21 who would like to participate in the Partners Promoting Healthy Relationships in Hunterdon County Coalition around youth issues and collaborate with their high school or college communities to create positive social change and prevent power-based violence such as teen dating violence, sexual violence and bullying.
+Any high-school or college age individual is welcome to join.

-- Sexual violence-Discuss topics such as consent, flirting and sexual harassment.
+Sexual Violence - discusses topics such as consent, flirting and sexual harassment.